dotnet/docs-aspire/docs/fundamentals/persist-data-volumes.md

 builder.Build().Run();
 ```

-The firsts code snippet to consider uses the `WithBindMount` API to configure a volume for a SQL Server resource.
+The first code snippet to consider uses the `WithBindMount` API to configure a volume for a SQL Server resource.
 The following code demonstrates how to configure a volume for a SQL Server resource in a .NET Aspire app host project:

 :::code language="csharp" source="snippets/volumes/VolumeMounts.AppHost/Program.WithBindMount.cs" id="mount":::